-- (a) Personal Protective Equipment: Cooperators must supply and utilize the following minimum required personal protective equipment: - a.
-Wildfire Incidents According to NFPA 1977 - b.
-Structure Fire Incidents According to NFPA 1971 - c.
-HAZMAT Incidents According to NFPA 1991, 1994, and 1992 - d.
-Technical Rescue Incidents According to NFPA 1951 - e.
-Medical Incidents According to NFPA 1999 - f.
-ARFF Incidents According to NFPA 1976 - g.
-Non-Operations Functions According to NFPA 1975 - (b) Condition of Equipment: Equipment furnished under this Agreement will be equipped to the standards listed in AOP Appendix C: Required Equipment.
+- a.
+Personal Protective Equipment: Cooperators must supply and utilize the following minimum required personal protective equipment (NFPA website @ National Fire Protection Association (NFPA); PPE) - (a) Wildfire Incident According to NFPA 1977 - (b) Structure Fire Incident According to NFPA 1971 - (c) HazMat Incidents According to NFPA 1991, 1994, and 1992 - (d) Technical Rescue Incidents According to NFPA 1951 - (e) Medical Incidents According to NFPA 1999 - (f) ARFF Incidents According to NFPA 1976 - (g) Non-Operations Functions According to NFPA 1975 - b.
+Condition of Equipment: Equipment furnished under this Agreement will be equipped to the standards listed in AOP Appendix C NWCG Required Equipment Guide.
 Equipment determined at the time of check in or inspection to be not in safe and operative condition or not compliant with Appendix C, may be rejected by the incident.
-No reimbursement will be made for rejected equipment.

-a.
-Standard Staffing: Staffing for equipment is determined by capacity of the equipment and the number of personnel needed to effectively operate the equipment.
-Arizona Department of Forestry and Fire Management (DFFM) expects equipment to be staffed to the capacity allowed by the equipment.
-AOP Appendix B: Equipment Capability Guide, lists the staffing for each type of equipment based on NWCG and/or FEMA standards.
+No reimbursement will be made for rejected equipment. - c.
+Standard Staffing for Equipment: Staffing for equipment is determined by capacity of the equipment and the number of personnel needed to effectively operate the equipment.
+Arizona Department of Forestry and Fire Management (DFFM) expects equipment to be staffed to the capacity allowed by the equipment. - (a) AOP Appendix B: Appendix B: Equipment Capability Guide lists the staffing for each type of equipment based on NWCG and/or FEMA standards.
 DFFM recognizes that not all cooperators may be able to staff at maximum levels.
 Minimum staffing levels will be NWCG/FEMA minimum staffing.
 DFFM will allow Cooperators to staff their equipment to the maximum staffing numbers described in Section 2, Sub-section (B) b.
 Chase trucks to allow for maximum staffing levels ARE NOT automatically authorized.
-Chase trucks must be authorized and approved by the State Duty Officer.

-b.
-Minimum Staffing for Wildfire Incidents:
+Chase trucks must be authorized and approved by the State Duty Officer. - (b) Minimum Staffing for Wildfire Incidents:

-Туре In-State Out of State
+Type In-State Out of State

 i.
 Type 1 Engine: 3-4 4

 ii.
 Type 2 Engine: 3-4 4-5

 iii.
 Type 3 Engine: 3-5 4-5

 iv.
 Type 4 Engine: 3-4 3-4

 v.
 Type 5 Engine: 3-4 3-4

 vi.
 Type 6 Engine: 2, 3-4 3-4

 vii.
 Type 7 Engine: 2-3 3

 viii.
 Type 1 SPT Tender: 1-2 1-2

 ix.
 Type 2 SPT Tender: 1-2 1-2

 x.
 Type 3 SPT Tender: 1-2 1-2

 xi.
 Type 1 TAC Tender: 2 2

 xii.
 Type 2 TAC Tender: 2 2

-^{}Staffing only allowable for Smoke Check dispatched by AIDC
+^{}Staffing only allowable for Smoke Check Dispatched by AIDC